San Mateo, Rizal: Timeline

 Through Presidential Proclamation 681, September 21, 2024 was declared a special non-working day in San Mateo, to commemorate the town's 452nd founding anniversary.

 Geography

 The town lies in the Marikina Valley.
 The Marikina River runs through the western portion of the municipality, while the Nangka River runs through the south, bounded by Marikina.
 San Mateo has lush trees in other high areas.
 Most of the municipality is composed of residential areas, whereas the eastern side is composed of high plateaus and foothills of the Sierra Madre Mountains.

 San Mateo is bordered by Quezon City to the west, Marikina and Antipolo to the south, and by the Municipality of Rodriguez (Montalban) to the north.
 San Mateo is approximately 24 km east of Manila and 11 km north of Antipolo, the provincial capital of Rizal.

+Demographics

 Barangays

 San Mateo is politically subdivided into 15 barangays, as indicated in the matrix below and the image herein.
 Each barangay consists of puroks and some have sitios.